Your privacy is protected by

 Making it easy to view and delete your data

 How you use our products and services is a personal choice that’s up to you.
 To help you make informed decisions about what data to save, share or delete, we make it easy to understand what data is being collected and why.

-For example, with Dashboard, you can see an overview of the Google products you use and the things you store like your emails and photos.
-And with My Activity, it’s easy to see or delete data collected from your activity across Google services, including things you’ve searched, viewed, and watched.
+For example, with the dashboard, you can see an overview of the Google products that you use and the things that you store like your emails and photos.
+And with My Activity, it’s easy to see or delete data collected from your activity across Google services, including things that you’ve searched for, viewed and watched.